Payroll Help

 • Annually

-First-Time Setup: Customize Your Pay Schedule
+First-time Setup: Customize Your Pay Schedule

 Patriot groups your employees based on the pay frequency you choose for them.
 However, you’ll need to add specific dates and the software will automatically generate your schedule.
+If you are using the optional time and attendance software, you will need to complete the pay schedule setup to generate time cards for your employees in their portal.

 Get started customizing your pay schedule: